laurakond/Stitch-Art-Guides-pp4/TESTING.md

          )
 ```

-- Upon reading Django documentation on user, I realised that I needed to target each user information through user authentication.
-The below code has fixed the issue:
+- Upon reading Django documentation on user, I realised that I needed to target each user's information through user authentication.
+The code below has fixed the issue:

 ```
 def my_tutorials(request):